JacquelynneHahn/Labyrinth-AllureOfStone/README.md

    for whichever app you used to open the APK (your browser or file manager).
 3. Tap **Install**, wait a moment, then **Open**.
+4. The app will show a one-time setup screen and download the story bundles (~1.2 GB).
+Leave it on Wi-Fi for ~10-15 minutes; you can navigate away and come back when it's done.

-The app will land on a profile picker — pick a slot, then tap into the book.
+5. After setup completes, the app lands on a profile picker — pick a slot, then tap into the book.

 ## Self-updates